enesergun/ricky-and-morty-typescript/README.md

 ## Rick And Morty

-This project has been developed using the Rick And Morty API with Next.js.
+This project has been developed using the [Rick And Morty API](https://rickandmortyapi.com/) with Next.js.

+## Live

+Click [here](https://ricky-and-morty-typescript.vercel.app/) to go to the live demo.

 ## Visitor Stories

 Users can perform the following actions in this application:

 - View a list of all locations and all characters with a page structure,